 boom for real: a dictionary of basquiat

-Following the Barbican exhibition’s opening weekend, wise up on the American artist’s catchphrases, graffiti tags, obsessions, and words that recur in his most famous paintings.
+Following the Barbican exhibition’s opening weekend, wise up on the American artist’s catchphrases, graffiti tags, obsessions, and words that reoccur in his most famous paintings.

 Like an Ignorant Easter Suit, Jean-Michel Basquiat sur le plateau de Downtown 81, Edo Bertoglio © New York Beat Film LLC